December 2009 -

 Arrival in Madrid photo

 On this 15-day trip we visited Madrid, Toledo, Cordoba, Granada, Torremolinos, Malaga, Ronda and Sevilla in Spain.
-Then we crossed border to Portugal to visit Lisbon, Fatima and Porto.
+Then we crossed the border to Portugal to visit Lisbon, Fatima and Porto.
 We spent two nights each in Madrid, Cordoba, Sevilla, Lisbon and Porto; 3 nights in the Mediterranean resort town of Torremolinos.
 To any friends planning a similar trip independently, we would suggest spending one extra night each in Madrid, Sevilla, and Lisbon; omit Fatima and Porto.
 Too many two-night stays are a bit hectic; a three-night stay will give you a day free from packing or unpacking.

-There were 32 members on this tour, almost all are seasoned travelers.
+There were 32 members on this tour, almost all were seasoned travelers.
 GCT's program director, Eduardo, traveled with us the whole time.
 Our bus driver, Pedro, is from Portugal.
 He drove a bus from Portugal to Madrid to start the tour with us; our tour ended in Portugal, his home base.
 All the hotels used were four-star modern.
 All breakfasts were included, as well as 4 lunches and 4 dinners.

 Food-wise, we loved churros (fried dough, similarly to油條) dipped into hot chocolate (see Day3 or Day9 photos).
 The Jamón Ibérico de Bellota from acorn-fed pigs was the best ham we ever tasted (see Day9 photo).
 The garlic soup at Restaurant Botin in Madrid stood out.
-We also enjoyed grilled sardine, fried smelt, fried baby squid, grilled calamari, grilled prawn, paella, and Portuguese seafood rice.
+We also enjoyed grilled sardines, fried smelt, fried baby squid, grilled calamari, grilled prawn, paella, and Portuguese seafood rice.
 However, the much-touted (by guide books) "Bocadillo de calamares" (fried calamari sandwich) was a disappointment - it did not come with any sauce (tartar or ketchup), too dry to our taste.

 December sees Spanish clementines in season.
-The clementines we had through out Spain were very juicy and had more zing than the imported Spanish clementines we get at home in the US.
+The clementines we had throughout Spain were very juicy and had more zing than the imported Spanish clementines we get at home in the US.

 As in the past, we researched and compiled our preparation documents for Spain and Portugal before leaving home.
 Drop us an email if you'd like to have an electronic copy of these documents.

 Vincent brought an iPod Touch as well as a laptop on the trip.
-He had bookmarked on iPod Touch the weather forecast of the six cities we'd spend nights.
+He had bookmarked on iPod Touch the weather forecast of the six cities we'd spend nights in.
 Whenever there was Wi-Fi, he'd get the iPod Touch's weather forecast updated.
 It was very handy, because it helped us decide whether to dress in extra layers in the morning.